floatSDSDS/floatsdsds.github.io/_posts/2017-03-25-sparklyr-install-connect-spark.md

 ```

 -----
-#### Problems remains: I still get confused with where this system environment stored, I thought it should be `/etc/environment` before.
+#### Problem remains: I still get confused with where this system environment stored, I thought it should be `/etc/environment` before.